Python3pkg/Products.SilvaForum/README.txt

 Thank you Mark James of http://www.famfamfam.com/ for the great icons, which we used in the forum views!

+And the them of JForum for emoticons icons.

 Questions, remarks, etc.
 ========================